SymfonyCasts/symfony5/sfcasts/ep5-security/owner-rendering.md

 We can use that: if `$question->getOwner()` does not equal `$this->getUser()`, then someone *other* than the owner is trying to access this page.
 Deny access with `throw $this->createAccessDeniedException()`.
-I'll say "you are not the owner"... but, remember these error messages here are only shown to developers, not the end user.
+I'll say "you are not the owner"... but, remember, these error messages are only shown to developers.

 Ok, so right now I'm *not* logged in at all.
 So if we refresh, it kicks us back to the login page.
 So... yay!
 We just successfully prevented anyone *other* than the owner from accessing this edit page!

-But... bad new friends: I do *not* like this solution.
+But... bad news friends: I don't like this solution.
 I don't like putting any manual security logic inside my controller.
 Why?
 Because it means that we're going to need to repeat that logic in Twig in order to hide or show the edit button.
 And what if our logic gets more complex?
-What if you can get to this edit page, if you're the owner or if you have `ROLE_ADMIN`?
+What if you can edit a question if you're the owner *or* if you have `ROLE_ADMIN`?
 Now we would need to update and maintain the duplicate logic in two places at *least*.
 Nope, we do *not* want to duplicate our security rules.